SvenDowideit/dev-tools/kubernetes/kind/README.md

 ### Usage

 1. Update the `hostPath` property in all `configs/**/kind.yaml` files to match the path of the project on your filesystem
 1. (optional) Update the `hostPort` property in all `configs/**/kind.yaml` files to the port that suits you the best to access portainer instance.
-Default ports are, by context:
+Default ports (http, https) are, by context:
-  * base: 9010
+  * base: 9010, 9011
   * ingress: 9020
   * multi-master: 9030
   * taints: 9040